A Parallel Linear-Constraint Active Set Method: Polyhedral Proofs

+When $n >> r$ then sequential and parallel complexities, as well as the number of processors, as a function of $n$, are the complexity of the black-box method plus the inner product method. \end{corollary} \begin{proof} This is a direct result of Theorem \ref{thm:final complexity}.
+We note that for the standard inner product with $r >> n$ then $O(r \cdot \ip{\cdot}{\cdot} + \min(n,r)^2) = O(r \cdot n)$. \end{proof}

-Note that unlike many interior point methods, the complexity is not a function of accuracy; there is no $\epsilon$ term that compromises speed with the desired distance from the correct answer. \end{example}
+Note that unlike many interior point methods, the complexity is not a function of accuracy; except for the black-box method, and the inner product computation, there is no $\epsilon$ term that compromises speed with the desired distance from the correct answer.